Abstraction in Java

 Data Abstraction may also be defined as the process of identifying only the required characteristics of an object ignoring the irrelevant details.
 The properties and behaviours of an object differentiate it from other objects of similar type and also help in classifying/grouping the objects.

 Consider a real-life example of a man driving a car.
 The man only knows that pressing the accelerators will increase the speed of a car or applying brakes will stop the car, but he does not know about how on pressing the accelerator the speed is actually increasing, he does not know about the inner mechanism of the car or the implementation of the accelerator, brakes, etc in the car.
 This is what abstraction is.

 Abstract classes and Abstract methods :

-- An abstract class is a class that is declared with abstract keyword.
+- An abstract class is a class that is declared with an abstract keyword.

-- An abstract method is a method that is declared without an implementation.
+- An abstract method is a method that is declared without implementation.

 - An abstract class may or may not have all abstract methods.
 Some of them can be concrete methods

-- An abstract class can have parametrized constructors and default constructor is always present in an abstract class.
+- An abstract class can have parameterized constructors and the default constructor is always present in an abstract class.